By: Team Naggy Joel Since: Mar 2020 Licence: MIT

 The

-will then be initialized to have a size equals to theNUM_DAYS
+ScheduleListwill then be initialized to have a size equals to theNUM_DAYSqueried by the user, which in this example is5since the user typed(st)schedule n/5.

 Fig 6.
 Sequence Diagram showing the execution of the ScheduleCommand